 Tired in Triabunna now after a hard day at the office.

 We took the back road from Hobart to Richmond over the Bowen Bridge and up through Risdon Vale.
-I soon found out it was a favourite training ride for the Sunday cycling crew.
-Bunches passed us as we climbed further up grass tree hill.
+I soon found out it was a favorite training ride for the Sunday cycling crew.
+Bunches passed us as we climbed further up the grassy tree hill.
 “Save a couple of gears for the climb” yelled a guy in a passing group.
 I thought we had climbed the hill already!
 Climbing was to be the order of the day.
-You do get reward for effort, the downhill into Richmond for breakfast was exhilarating!
+You do get a reward for effort, the downhill into Richmond for breakfast was exhilarating!

 At Richmond, a friendly local cyclist gave us directions:

 Therese impressed me with her grit and determination.
-Even on the steepest of gradients she pushed on.
-She just finds her own rhythm and peddles on.
+Even on the steepest of gradients, she pushed on.
+She just finds her own rhythm and peddles.

 I cycled this section back in October.
-Bust Your Gall Hill is painful, short, sharp and nasty.
-We stopped half way up and had a great conversation with Dave a fellow touring cyclist, who made an effort to turn around and come back to where we had stopped.
-It’s always nice to discuss rides and compare notes with others who understand the pace.
+Bust Your Gall Hill is painful, short, sharp, and nasty.
+We stopped halfway up and had a great conversation with Dave a fellow touring cyclist, who made an effort to turn around and come back to where we had stopped.
+It’s always nice to discuss rides and compare notes with others who understand the road from a cyclist’s viewpoint

 Kicking back in the camp kitchen after setting up camp and a long hot shower I’m exhausted but satisfied.